Trachyspermum ammi

-Trachyspermum ammi Linn.
-Is a highly branched annual herb with heights between 60 and 90 cm.
-The white actinomorphic flowers.
-The corolla consists of bilobed, five‐petaled flowers, and five stamens alternate with the petals.
+Trachyspermum ammi Linn. is a highly branched annual herbaceous plant, typically reaching heights of 60 to 90 cm.
+It produces white actinomorphic flowers with a corolla composed of bilobed, five-petaled blooms and five stamens alternating with the petals.
 The ovary is inferior, and the stigma resembles a bud.
-Its grayish‐brown oval‐shaped seeds, flattened (approximately 2 mm in length and 1.7 mm in width).
-Each mericarp exhibits 5 ridges and 6 vittae, usually distinct, featuring five main ridges.
-This plant has pinnate leaves with a single terminal leaf let and seven pairs of lateral leaflets
+The seeds are greyish-brown, oval-shaped, and flattened, measuring approximately 2 mm in length and 1.7 mm in width.
+Each mericarp exhibits five prominent ridges and six clearly defined vittae.
+The foliage features pinnate leaves with a single terminal leaflet and seven pairs of lateral leaflets.

 |